alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

 that these objects behave like collections, responding to filter, map and flatMap.
 So these objects are composable.

-Here's something you can do for instance:
+Here's something you can do:

 {% highlight scala %}
   val responses = List.fill(10000) {
-    val r = random.nextInt(1000)
     cachedFuture(random.nextInt(1000).toString) {
       Thread.sleep(100)
       random.nextInt(1000)